Treefrog/Handbook/Handbook/absenteeism.md

 1. 24 Hours Notice - Our Handbook states that you need to give at least 24 hours notice for time off.
 We are pretty lenient with this idea (Frog for Life!), but it is helpful to the team to have advance warning.
 Not as a measure of bureaucracy but of mutual respect and love.

 2. 24 Hours Notice - Telling people 3 months ahead of time you won't be available doesn't help.
-Warn people in measure with the activity.
+Warn people in reaonable measure with the anticipated activity.

 3. Don't follow the channel unless you need to - You shouldn't need to follow the channel (Cost of Chaos!), but rather go in and look if you are wondering where people are.
 Exclusions are communication hubs, i.e. Robyn.